Abstracted-Labs/InvArch-docs/README.md

 ---
 title: Home
-description: Welcome to the documentation website for the InvArch IP Management & Decentralized Development platform, a parachain on Polkadot that is fully Ethereum compatible.
+description: Welcome to the documentation website for the InvArch IP Management & Development Protocol for Web3.
 ---

 # Welcome to InvArch

 ![Main Page Banner](/docs/assets/cover.png)

-This site provides documentation for InvArch, an IP management and decentralized development parachain on the Polkadot network that is fully Ethereum compatible.
+This site provides documentation for InvArch, an IP management and development protocol parachain on the Polkadot network that is fully Ethereum compatible.
 Here, you'll find both high-level and technical information for developers, collators, end-users, and other InvArch network participants.

 This site will grow and be refined over time as InvArch is developed.
 We welcome you to join the InvArch community and contribute to this site and to the project.

 ---